EPCCed/eidf-docs/docs/safe-haven-services/code-management-mirroring-service.md

     1. Enter a descriptive name
     1. Expand "Select permissions" and change "repository" to "Read and Write"
     1. Copy the generated token
-1. Clone the repo using the token, for example `git clone https://<token>@<url>/<organization>/<repo>.git`
-    1. Note that in the test environment you will have to use "http" instead of "https"
+1. In a terminal, change directory into the cloned repository and update your cloned repository to use the token.
+For example `git remote set-url origin http://<token>@<url>/<organization>/<repo>.git`

-## Request Egress Setup for a Repository
+## Request Setup of Egress Mirroring for a Repository

+If permitted by the IG team, a repository may be setup so that changes merged into a special branch are automatically mirrored to another repository.
+This branch can only be merged into by RCs.
+This is called "egress mirroring".

-To add egress mirroring to an existing TRE repository, you must first setup an external repository that will be the target for the mirror.
+To add egress mirroring to an existing TRE repository, an target repository must first be created as the target for the mirror.
 The target repository must be empty, as any existing content will be overwritten by the mirroring process.

+!!! note "Internal Mirroring"
+    The target of the egress mirror may be another repo in the same Gitea instance.
+This may, for example, allow one project to share code with another project without code leaving the TRE.
+In this situation, the RC review is still in place so as to ensure all code movement between projects is checked.

+    **In this case, you must request the creation of the target repository from your RC instead of following the steps below.**

-Once the repository has been created, you must generate an access token allowing write access to the repo.
-Examine the documentation of the external platform (e.g., GitLab, GitHub) to determine how to do this.
+Once the target repository has been created, you must generate an access token allowing write access to the repo.
+Examine the documentation of the target platform (e.g., Gitea, GitLab, GitHub) to determine how to do this.
 As an example, in GitLab this can be achieved by:

 1. On the repository page, navigate to "Settings" -> "Access Tokens"
 1. Click "Add new token"